Skip to main content

 A Notice of Installation of LPG Tank Summary Sheet must accompany the tank installation notices submitted for the month.
 Each tank installed shall be reported on an Office of State Fire Marshal LPG Tank Installation Notice Form.

-Tank installations are inspected to ensure tanks are properly installed to protect homeowners and businesses from unforeseen hazards to life and property, and to ensure the requirements of NFPA 58 (Liquefied Petroleum Gas Code), 2017 Edition, NFPA 54 (National Fuel Gas Code), 2009 Edition, and the Oregon Fire Code (OFC), 2019 Edition are met.
+Tank installations are inspected to ensure tanks are properly installed to protect homeowners and businesses from hazards to life and property, and to ensure the requirements of NFPA 58 (Liquefied Petroleum Gas Code), NFPA 54 (National Fuel Gas Code), and the Oregon Fire Code (OFC), are met.

 If a deficiency is identified during the inspection, a Notice and Order of Correction is issued to the company that installed the tank, providing an opportunity for the correction of the deficiency.

-Once the company notifies the inspector the deficiency is corrected, the tank may be inspected to ensure compliance.
-Questions regarding the installation of a tank may be directed to the company who installed the tank or to the Office of State Fire Marshal at 503-934-8278.
+Once the company notifies the inspector the deficiency is corrected, the tank may be re-inspected to ensure compliance.
+Questions regarding the installation of a tank may be directed to the company who installed the tank or to the Oregon State Fire Marshal's Office at 503-302-8029

-Sites with bulk storage of propane may be inspected annually.
+Sites with bulk storage of propane are required to be inspected annually.
 Any changes to the bulk site, including but not limited to the installation of one or more additional tanks, removal of one or more tanks, and closure of the site shall be reported to the Office of State Fire Marshal in writing within two weeks of the change.

 Any change or addition of any size tank to the bulk site shall require the submission of plans to the Technical Services Unit of the Office of State Fire Marshal.